This post may contain affiliate links. Please see my disclosure policy for details.

 I get it.
 Drinking is part of travelling in some places, socialising and having a good time.
 And hey, I’m definitely up for having a few drinks before a big night out.
 But, if someone asks if it’s okay to sleep and to move along, don’t carry on drinking.

 There are plenty of places to carry on the party and have a laugh, in the social area, at a bar etc. plus, some people may not drink – did you think of that?

-8. Whispering conversations which are not whispering conversations
+8. Whispering conversations that are not whispering conversations

-So, you come in from a night out and decide that it’s totally neccesary to have a chat in the room at 2am.
+So, you come in from a night out and decide that it’s totally necessary to have a chat in the room at 2 am.
 So, you’re whispering to keep the noise down.
 Well, guess what?
 News flash, we can still hear you.